 Make progress towards goals by simplifying the steps to achieve them

-Breaking down goals into those achievable steps is easier said than done, but creating a plan of action with your athlete will make it an attainable prospect.
-Talk through what they are struggling with in their game, how they feel when those things show up during games or practice, and work on creating a clear and decisive mental approach to those specific elements of their sport.
-So much of sports is mental, and aiding your athlete in simplifying their thought process about their struggles will help them to overcome their failures and enhance their fortitude.
-This will be a great tool for them as they continue through their athletic career and transition into life after sports.
+Breaking down goals into those achievable steps is easier said than done, but creating a plan of action will make it possible.
+Talk through the struggles in their game, how they feel when those things show up during games or practice, and work on creating a clear and decisive mental approach to those specific elements of their sport.

 There is no simple answer to fixing an athlete’s game or developing their confidence, but by setting attainable goals, tracking progress towards them, and celebrating small victories along the way, you can help encourage your child to develop perseverance and to reflect on their accomplishments.
 These are two of the biggest steps to finding overall success in youth sports.